Posted November 21, 2024

 Check out our FAQs for more details about exemptions and specifics.

-- Existing entities formed before January 1, 2024, must file their BOI report by January 1, 2025.
+- Existing entities formed before January 1, 2024, must file their BOI report by January 1, 2025 (if the injunction is lifted).

 - New entities formed after January 1, 2024, must file within 90 days of their creation.